 How To Brew Yerba Mate

-PRO TIP #2: Yerba Mate tastes great cool or even ice-cold.
-After you are drinking your warm beverage in the morning, brew another pot or french press of it and throw it in the fridge.
+TIP #2: Yerba Mate tastes great cool or even ice-cold.
+After you drink your warm beverage in the morning, brew another pot or french press of it and throw it in the fridge.
 It tastes great even after sitting all day long.